ecmwf/pdbufr/docs/guide/readers/flat.rst

         * if it is a bool (either True or False), messages/subsets are always processed (supposing the filter conditions are met)

     :type required_columns: bool, iterable[str]
+    :param prefilter_headers: if True, the headers are filtered before unpacking the data section.
+This can significantly speed up the extraction when the ``filters`` contain header keys (and only a small fraction of messages/subsets matches). *New in version 0.15.0.*
+    :type prefilter_headers: bool
     :rtype: pandas.DataFrame